On the Separability of Information in Diffusion Models: Mutual Information from Diffusion

 The expectation value in \cref{eq:EntropyOfX} is taken over $\P(\tilde{\vx}_\s, \s)$, which is the density forward evolved from the marginal $\finP(\vx)$.
 To compute the mutual information between $\mY$ and the CFG-generated $\mX$, we need to compute $S(\mX|\mY)_{\rm CFG}$.
 The CFG modification from \cref{eq:CFG} is equivalent to replacing the score with

 in \cref{eq:ReverseSDE}.
-But the resulting SDE is not the reversal of \textit{anything} \citep{Zheng24}.
+But the resulting SDE is not the reversal of \textit{anything} \citep{Zheng24,Bradley24}.
 That is, there is no forward diffusion process for which the intermediate density is $\P(\tilde{\vx}_\s, \t | \vy)^{1+w}/\P(\vx_\t, \t)^w$.
-Therefore, we cannot write down an expression for $S(\mX|\mY)_{\rm CFG}$ along the lines of \cref{eq:EntropyOfX}.
-Consequently, we find no expression analogous to \cref{eq:MINDEAppx} for mutual information under CFG.
+Samples of this distribution at $\t=\T$ are different from those of the true $\finP$ (see \cref{fig:CFGonJointGaussian}).
+Therefore, we cannot write down an expression for $S(\mX|\mY)_{\rm CFG}$ along the lines of \cref{eq:EntropyOfX}, so we find no expression analogous to \cref{eq:MINDEAppx} for mutual information under CFG.